Unfair competition

 • The manufacturing process

-Any false or abusive allegation that discredits the company, the person or the competing product.
+Any false or abusive allegation that discredits the competing company, person or product.

 Means of protection

-Available appeal: Any injured person can seize a court of a Member State to obtain:
+Available remedies: Any injured party may bring an action before a court of a Member State to obtain:

 • Damages

-• Any other compensation provided for by civil law
+• Any other remedy provided for by civil law

-Calculation of damages: the judge takes into account the negative economic consequences suffered and the profits made by the author of the act
+Calculation of damages: The judge takes into account the negative economic consequences suffered and the profits made by the perpetrator of the act.

 Newsletter